jokay/.github/README.md

-# .github
+# Default community health files

-Default community health files.
+For more information about this repository, see [here](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/creating-a-default-community-health-file#supported-file-types).